KatsanikJr/predictor-feedback-switched/README.md

 find_LMI_IV_B.m
 ```

-contains the grid-based BMI/LMI search used to obtain the feasible Lyapunov matrices employed in the numerical example of Section V.B.
+contains the grid-based BMI/LMI search used to obtain the feasible Lyapunov matrices used in the numerical example of Section V.B.
 This script requires CVX and is not needed to run the simulation itself.

 ## Files